The Department of Chemistry offers multiple programs of study that lead to employment as a practitioner or admission to graduate/professional schools

 - Career Building.
 Full-time, part-time and credit-based research and teaching opportunities within the Department.
 See Chemistry ‘Career Building’ for details.

-- Specializations.
+- Specializations and Distinctions.
 Students specialize in a sub-discipline by focusing their electives and laboratory experience in that area.
 See ‘Our Research‘ and ‘Our Courses‘ for details.

 Click on the program to learn about the requirements and recommended sequence of courses